 It is also common for the children to leave water, coffee, cookies or some food for the Reyes Magos and also for their horse, elephant and camel that are exhausted after traveling around the world in just 1 night.

 In the morning of the 6th of January (the only day when ALL the children in Mexico wake up really early without a problem) the children go to the place where they left their shoes, and they are happy to see the toys that the Reyes Magos left for them.

-Each person of the family has to cut a piece of this bread and if you are lucky enough and you find a plastic figure in your piece, you will have to invite all your family to your house and prepare a Mexican dish called Tamales on the 2nd of February.
+Each person of the family has to cut a piece of this bread and if they are lucky enough and they find a plastic figure in their piece, they will have to invite all their family to their house and prepare a Mexican dish called Tamales on the 2nd of February.

-This is in my opinion the best and most magical tradition we have in our country.
+This is, in my opinion, the best and most magical tradition we have in our country.

 What are you going to ask the Reyes Magos for?
 Do you have a similar tradition in your country?
 I will be waiting for your comments.

 We are sorry that this post was not useful for you!